Germany's insolvent TV maker Loewe salvaged by investor group

-FRANKFURT Jan 16 German television maker Loewe AG said it would be taken over by a group of investors that include former senior managers at Apple and Bang & Olufsen, six months after seeking creditor protection.
+FRANKFURT German television maker Loewe AG LOEKk.DE said some of its assets would be taken over by a group of investors that include former senior managers at Apple (AAPL.O) and Bang & Olufsen (BO.CO), six months after seeking creditor protection.

 German family-business entrepreneurs and executive board members at Loewe were also part of the group, which is acquiring "significant parts" of Loewe's assets.